 Okonomiyaki

-A thick battered savoury pancake, filled with cabbage and topped with our chosen five vegetables.
-We got 2 different types of mushrooms, potatoes, spinach and asparagus on our okonomiyaki.
+We got 2 different types of mushrooms, potatoes, spinach and asparagus on ours.
 The okonomiyaki we had here was not a traditional Japanese one like some pictures you may have seen.
 Typically, it doesn’t come with those extra vegetables on the top.
-To make the dish complete, it has to be topped with mayonnaise and okonomiyaki sauce which is a brown sauce similar to Worcestershire sauce, but a sweeter and less salty version.

 Okonomiyaki is one of the foods that I used to eat when living in Japan.
-I often went with my dad to a restaurant where you would make it yourself, sat down on the floor at the table.
+I often went with my dad to a restaurant where you would make it yourself and sat down on the floor at the table.
 So it was nice to be able to eat foods that were reminiscent of my childhood.

 Yakisoba

 A common street food, yakisoba is a fried noodle and veggies dish in a sweet, tangy and savoury brown sauce.
-The sauce typically always includes soy sauce and worcestershire sauce, with a lot of variations including ketchup, sake, mirin or sugar.
+The sauce typically always includes soy sauce and Worcestershire sauce, with a lot of variations including ketchup, sake, mirin or sugar.

 How to get to OKO Okonomiyaki

-Contact: +81-9058973366
++81-9058973366

-Oko okonomiyaki is definitely a must go if you’re in the area.
-The fun colour filled restaurant is very friendly with a lovely atmosphere and a great place to visit especially if you’re travelling with a group who have mixed diets.
+It’s a great place to visit especially if you’re travelling with a group who have mixed diets.
 Finding a place in Japan where they have vegan options on their menu can be a little tricky, so this was a great find and somewhere I’ll be going back to when I visit Osaka again!